top of page

 This year, our studio agenda isn’t defined by a singular geographical context or disaster, such as a typhoon, earthquake, or war.

-This unit will explore how AI reshapes core infrastructure, social life, & economies, and investigates the spatial implications of systems that integrate or resist technological innovation, framed through preparedness strategies
+This unit will explore how AI reshapes core infrastructure, social life, & economies, and investigates the spatial implications of systems that integrate or resist technological change, framed through preparedness strategies

-This is being explored alongside the wider context of climate change and growing worldwide political instability.
+This work is developed alongside a wider context of climate change and increasing worldwide social and political instability.

 MESO SITE LOCATIONS

-To explore these aspects, we have chosen Scotland and Portugal as ideal locations that represent similarly developed northern and southern European countries respectively.
-Through this lens we can explore two contrasting regions that face distinct issues and challenges using a shared core methodology.
+To explore these aspects, we selected Scotland and Portugal as case studies, representing similarly developed northern and southern European countries.
+This allows us to examine two contrasting regions that face their own distinct challenges, while applying one shared core methodology.

 OUR GUIDING